-For long-haul flights with a transfer, you may have several hours reserved for the transfer (from quick two-hour transfers to very long transfer gaps of five hours or more).
-In such cases, it may be worth spending time in the more pleasant environment of an airport lounge, which offers a more comfortable setting, food, drinks, and possibly showers.
-The iGA Lounge is such a lounge at Istanbul Airport.
+For long-haul flights with layovers, you might have several hours to wait (from quick two-hour connections to long layovers of five hours or more).
+In such cases, it might be worth spending time in a more comfortable environment, such as an airport lounge offering better amenities, food, drinks, and even showers.
+At Istanbul Airport, one such lounge is the iGA Lounge.

-During my trip to Mauritius, I had just under three hours in Istanbul for a transfer, which I decided to spend in the iGA Lounge, even though the reviews for this lounge were not as enthusiastic as, for example, the Vienna Sky Lounge.
-The lounge in Istanbul is open 24 hours a day, and I arrived there around midnight when the hot buffet was mostly closed, and guests could serve themselves at large tables offering about 10 types of Turkish appetizers and salads.
+The iGA Lounge in Istanbul is open 24 hours a day, and I arrived there around midnight.
+By that time, the hot buffet was mostly closed, and guests could help themselves from large tables offering about 10 types of Turkish appetizers and salads.

-The bar is located at one end of the lounge and is not self-service.
-Beer, draft wine, and mixed cocktails (e.g., gin and tonic) are available here.
-Although the lounge was crowded with people, the service was fast and had no problem if a person went for a drink several times.
+The bar is located at one end of the iGA Lounge and is not self-service.
+Beer, poured wine, and even mixed cocktails (e.g., gin and tonic) are available.
+Despite the lounge being crowded, the staff was quick and had no issues with guests coming back for multiple drinks.

-The freely available non-alcoholic section was much richer, besides sparkling or still water, there was Coca-Cola, Fanta, Sprite, Fuze Tea, and Cappy juices.
-It was also possible to serve yourself coffee or Turkish tea.
+The non-alcoholic section was much more extensive, offering sparkling or still water, Coca-Cola, Fanta, Sprite, Fuzetea, and Cappy juices.
+Guests could also help themselves to coffee or Turkish tea.

-However, what must be highlighted about the iGA Lounge is the view.
-The lounge is located on the first floor in the middle of the terminal, at the highest possible point.
-You can directly observe the hustle and bustle of the airport even in the late night hours.
+What I must highlight about the iGA Lounge is its view.
+The lounge is located on the first floor in the center of the terminal, at the highest possible point.
+This allows you to observe the bustling activity below, even late at night.

 2 Comments